Francii-B/Phylign-Fulgor/README.md

 ### 4d) Step 4: Run the pipeline

 Simply run `make`, which will execute Snakemake with the corresponding parameters.
-If you want to run the pipeline step by step, run `make match` followed by `make map`.
+If you want to run the pipeline step by step, run `make match`, followed by `make aggregate_matches` and `make map`.

 ### 4e) Step 5: Analyze your results